[Index]

 Upon opening an HDF file, HDFView displays the tree structure of the HDF file in the tree viewer, which is the left panel in the HDFView window.
 Every HDF file has exactly one root group that is created when the file is created.
 The root group is added to the root of the tree.
 When two or more files are open, the root groups of the files are listed at the root in the tree view.

 Groups are presented as folders in the tree viewer.
 Opening and closing folders, you can browse the individual HDF objects in the HDF file.
 Datasets, images and tables are leaf objects in the tree.
-Double clicking a leaf object allows you to see the content of the object displayed in the data/document window in the right panel of the HDFView window.
+Clicking a leaf object allows you to see the content of the object displayed in the data/document window in the right panel of the HDFView window.

 The tree viewer